AllenNeuralDynamics/Rhapso/README.md

 ---

 ## Summary
-Rhapso is a set of Python components used to register, align, and stitch large-scale, overlapping, tile-based, multiscale microscopy datasets.
+Rhapso is a set of Python components used to register, align, and fuse large-scale, overlapping, tile-based, multiscale microscopy datasets.
 Its stateless components can run on a single machine or scale out across cloud-based clusters.

+Looking forward, we are developing an automated QC system for alignment.

 Rhapso is published on PyPI.

-Rhapso was developed by the Allen Institute for Neural Dynamics.
+Rhapso is developed by the Allen Institute.

 <br>